ForNeVeR/leechnet/README.md

     $ runhaskell Main.hs

 Application will start listening on 31000 port.
-Currently there is only one working URL: `http://localhost:31000/images/view/xxx`, where `xxx` can be replaced by a path relative to your `./data` directory.
+Currently there are two working URLs:

+1.  `http://localhost:31000/images/view/xxx`, where `xxx` can be
+    replaced by a path relative to your `./data` directory.
+This URL will show you local file content.

+2.  `http://localhost:31000/images/add` - send a file here under the
+    `image` name and it will hopefully be uploaded to the `./data` server directory.

 License
 -------